mateimone/telegram_bot_python/README.md

 This command accepts one additional parameter, debug.
 Write 'True' if you want any notification to be saved to a file, as you can see more information there, although in JSON format as sent by GitHub.
 Writing anything else or leaving it empty will assign False to that parameter.
-**Note**: do this from a command line; otherwise, the bot might encounter problems when reading and writing to the user data file.
+**Note**: you have to include the python package 'src' in the path, otherwise the bot will not be able to correctly store your data

 After you've done this, open up another command line and run the command
 ```ngrok http http://127.0.0.1:4040```